 Planning, Budgeting, and Forecasting are crucial components of a company’s performance management and key responsibilities of your executive finance department.
-These processes are generally combined into one, in which each component represents a step towards a successful financial strategy.
+These processes are generally combined into one, in which each component represents a step towards a successful financial strategy with effective budget cycle management.
 You will need to create an insightful financial plan to establish accessible, company-befitting short-term, and long-term goals.

 The first step of this 3-step process is planning.
 Planning produces a framework for 5-year business objectives or 3-year objectives if you are operating in an unstable industry.
 Budgeting, which typically comes straight after, requires deciding on precise, detailed spending allowances.
 These decisions are made based on the company’s revenue, expenditure, cash flow, and debt reduction data.
 Therefore, as this information changes during the fiscal year, the budget itself will need to be adjusted.
 Forecasting, the final step of traditional fiscal planning, uses existent data regarding an economy’s market conditions and guiding forces to predict the revenue a company is expected to make over a set period.
 Like budgets, forecasts will frequently need to be changed per newly discovered data or evolving factors.